JackPlowman/development-ideas/IDEAS.md

 - Shows the status of my projects
 - Send a notification when a project not available

+### GitHub Branch Analysis GitHub Action

+- Create a GitHub Action that analyses the branch and creates a report

 ## Started Ideas

 These ideas have been initiated but are not yet fully developed enough to be simply maintained.